Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 Template Approval ProcessStops spam.
 Only approved messages can be sent.

-Cloud API Hosting by MetaIf you use Meta’s Cloud API, all data is hosted on Meta’s secure servers.
+Cloud API Hosting by MetaIf you use Meta’s Cloud API, all data is hosted on Meta’s servers.

 To keep data safe, businesses should: